Columbia Breweries, Inc. (1933 - 1953)

-As can be seen on two the trays and glass (above) the brewery had a number of brands of beer, Columbia, Golden Drops, Golden Foam and Old Pilsner.
+As can be seen on the trays, glass, and label (above) the brewery had a number of brands of beer, Columbia, Golden Drop, Golden Foam and Old Pilsner.
 Then in September of 1912 they added Alt Heidelberg (Old Heidelberg) to their line-up.

 Their logo featured the figure of Columbia who was also referred to as Lady Liberty and was often pictured in a patriotic mode.
 Columbia was also used to represent bounty and prosperity, and we see both representations in the trays and etched glass (above).